techyian/ReportViewer.NET/readme.md

 ReportViewer.NET is currently designed to target .NET 8.

+## Dependencies

+1. jQuery for the client side script bundled with this library.
+The script is not currently available as a module for importing, but I will eventually do this.

 ## How to use

 1. Include the provided CSS in `assets/reportviewer.net.css` in your project.